SR-Chowdhury/ML-12-M-81-Bistro-Client-P8/README.md

 * 81-1 Create different Dashboard home page for User and Admin
 * 81-2 Create Admin dashboard stats api and load data
+* 80-3 Display stats on the admin home

 ## react-boilerplate-2